Star Trek: Picard -- Here's everything you need to know

 Star Trek: Picard is a CBS All Access streaming show.
 It follows on the heels of Star Trek: Discovery, but the two series take place at very different points in the Trek universe.

+A teaser trailer beamed in on May 23, giving us just a hint at what's to come.
+We find out Jean-Luc Picard, who was promoted to admiral, led a rescue armada on a mysterious mission 15 years prior to the show's events.
+He then left Starfleet, leaving us to wonder what prompted his exit and why he's reappearing now.

-CBS revealed the official Star Trek: Picard name on May 15 and posted a look at the show's shiny new logo.
+CBS first revealed the official Star Trek: Picard name on May 15 and posted a look at the show's shiny new logo.
 The Starfleet logo takes the place of the "A" in Picard.
+(Disclosure: CBS is the parent company of CNET.)

 Revisiting Jean-Luc Picard